Luwites/CS571-Midterm-Practice/README.md

 ## React Programming Question
-Update `index.html` to create a React component `ReturnRental` that provides the UI for the third requirement of the cars rental API.
-Your component will send a form of the total number of rental days and end mileage to the backend API and display the total fees clients must pay after it receives the response from the backend (total rent).
+Update `index.html` to create a React component `ReturnRental` that provides the UI for the first backend route of the cars rental API.
+Your component will send a form of the total number of rental days and end mileage to the backend API, when submitted, hide the form and display the total fees clients must pay after it receives the response from the backend (total rent).